rdx40/ADO-To-GH-migration/README.md

 ### Prerequisites :

-- Azure DevOps Personal Access Token - Organization Page -> Settings -> Personal Access Tokens -> Token Classic with necessary permissions.
+- Github PAT - Organization Page -> Settings -> Personal Access Tokens -> Token Classic with necessary permissions.
-- Github PAT - Your Account Logo(in upper right) -> Your Organizations -> Settings -> Developer Settings -> PAT Creation.
+- Azure DevOps Personal Access Token -> Your Account Logo(in upper right) -> Your Organizations -> Settings -> Developer Settings -> PAT Creation.

+### For the sake of ease of use the Personal Access Tokens can be stored as environment variables in the system

 # **Method I: Making Use of Python Scripts**